Koszul algebras and quadratic duals in Galois cohomology: Proof of Theorems A, B and C

 Hence by Examples~\ref{ex:quadratic} and \ref{ex:PBW} the two $\F_2$-algebras are quadratic dual to each other and PBW.

 Assume now that $G$ is infinite.
 By definition, $H^\bullet(G,\F_p)$ is concentrated in degrees $0$, $1$ and $2$.
-More specifically, $H^1(G,\F_p)$ has a $\F_p$-basis $\{\chi_1,\dots,\chi_d\}$, with $d$ equal to the minimal number of generators of $G$, and $H^2(G,\F_p)$ has a $\F_p$-basis with just one element $\xi$.
+More specifically, $H^1(G,\F_p)$ has an $\F_p$-basis $\{\chi_1,\dots,\chi_d\}$, with $d$ equal to the minimal number of generators of $G$, and $H^2(G,\F_p)$ has an $\F_p$-basis with just one element $\xi$.
 The generator $\xi$ and the cup product on $H^\bullet(G,\F_p)$ depend on the shape of a presentation of $G$ in accordance with Theorem \ref{thm:presentation demushkin}.
-Namely (cf.~\cite[Proposition 3.9.13]{nsw:cohm},
+Namely (cf.~\cite[Proposition 3.9.13]{nsw:cohm}),

 and $\chi_i\cup\chi_j=0$ in any other case for presentation \eqref{eq:demu1};

 and $\chi_i\cup\chi_j=0$ in any other case for presentation \eqref{eq:demu2};

 and $\chi_i\cup\chi_j=0$ in any other case for presentations \eqref{eq:demu3} and \eqref{eq:demu4}.